SNEkhorn: Dimension Reduction with Symmetric Entropic Affinities: Numerical experiments

 \section{Numerical experiments}

-This section aims at illustrating the performances of the proposed affinity matrix $\Pb^{\mathrm{se}}$ \eqref{eq:sym_entropic_affinity} and DR method SNEkhorn at faithfully representing dependencies and clusters in low dimensions.
+This section aims to illustrate the performances of the proposed affinity matrix $\Pb^{\mathrm{se}}$ \eqref{eq:sym_entropic_affinity} and DR method SNEkhorn at faithfully representing dependencies and clusters in low dimensions.
 First, we showcase the relevance of our approach on a simple synthetic dataset with heteroscedastic noise.
 Then, we evaluate the spectral clustering performances of symmetric entropic affinities before benchmarking t-SNEkhorn with t-SNE and UMAP \cite{mcinnes2018umap} on real-world images and genomics datasets.\footnote{Our code is available at \texttt{https://github.com/PythonOT/SNEkhorn}. }

-\textbf{Simulated data.} We consider the toy dataset with heteroscedastic noise from \cite{landa2021doubly} and consider the task of discriminating between samples from two multinomial distributions.
-We first sample uniformly two vectors $\p_1$ and $\p_2$ in the $10^4$-dimensional probability simplex.
-We then generate $n=10^3$ samples as $\x_i =\tilde{\x}_i / (\sum_j \tilde{x}_{ij})$ such that:
+\textbf{Simulated data.} We consider the toy dataset with heteroscedastic noise from \cite{landa2021doubly}.
+It consists of sampling uniformly two vectors $\p_1$ and $\p_2$ in the $10^4$-dimensional probability simplex. $n=10^3$ samples are then generated as $\x_i =\tilde{\x}_i / (\sum_j \tilde{x}_{ij})$ where

 where $\mathcal{M}$ stands for the multinomial distribution.
 The goal of the task is to test the robustness to heteroscedastic noise.
-Indeed, points generated using $\p_2$ exhibit different levels of noise due to various numbers of multinomial trials ($10^3$ and $10^4$) to form an estimation of $\p_2$.
+Indeed, points generated using $\p_2$ exhibit different levels of noise due to various numbers of multinomial trials to form an estimation of $\p_2$.
 This typically occurs in real-world scenarios when the same entity is measured using different experimental setups thus creating heterogeneous technical noise levels (\eg in single-cell sequencing \cite{kobak2019art}).
 This phenomenon is known as \emph{batch effect} \cite{tran2020benchmark}.
 In \cref{fig:simulated_data_multinomial}, we show that, unlike $\overline{\Pb^{\mathrm{e}}}$ \eqref{symmetrization_tsne}, $\Pb^{\mathrm{se}}$ \eqref{eq:sym_entropic_affinity} manages to properly filter the noise (top row) to discriminate between samples generated by $\p_1$ and $\p_2$, and represent these two clusters separately in the embedding space (bottom row).
 In contrast, $\overline{\Pb^{\mathrm{e}}}$ and SNE are misled by the batch effect.
 This shows that $\overline{\Pb^{\mathrm{e}}}$ doesn't fully benefit from the adaptivity of EAs due to poor normalization and symmetrization.
 This phenomenon partly explains the superiority of SNEkhorn and t-SNEkhorn over current approaches on real-world datasets as illustrated below.